martinthomson/train-protocol/draft-thomson-train-protocol.md

 contains a packet that it accepts to prevent an off-path attacker from inserting spurious rate limit signals.

-Some off path attackers may be able to observe traffic and inject packets.
+Some off-path attackers may be able to both observe traffic and inject packets.
 Attackers with such capabilities could observe packets sent by an endpoint, create datagrams coalescing an arbitrary TRAIN packet and the observed packet, send these datagrams and